biancini/Shibboleth-Authentication/README.md

   * a PAM module to authenticate over HTTP Basich Auhentication
   * a JAAS module to authenticate inside Java applications
   * a Python module to authenticate on python applications
+  * an extension to IdP to implement a new LoginHandler managing S3 authentication

 Copyright, 2012-2012, Andrea Biancini